-- Coordinating a proactive and preventative approach to data protection. - Calculating and evaluating the risks associated with Holywell's data processing. - Having regard to the nature, scope, context, and purposes of all data processing. - Prioritising and focussing on more risky activities, e.g. where special category data is being processed. - Promoting a culture of privacy awareness throughout Holywell community. - Carrying out ad hoc reviews of data practices to ensure staff understand and are acting in accordance with relevant data protection laws.

-The individual appointed as DPO will have professional experience and be highly knowledgeable about data protection law, particularly that in relation to schools.
-An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests.

-- The DPO will operate independently and will not be dismissed or penalised for performing their duties.
-Sufficient resources and appropriate access will be provided to the DPO to enable them to meet their UK GDPR obligations. - The DPO will report to the highest level of management at Holywell, which is the governing board.

-Staff will ensure that they involve the DPO in all data protection matters closely and in a timely manner.
+- Coordinating a proactive and preventative approach to data protection. - Calculating and evaluating the risks associated with Holywell's data processing. - Having regard to the nature, scope, context, and purposes of all data processing. - Prioritising and focussing on more risky activities, e.g. where special category data is being processed. - Promoting a culture of privacy awareness throughout Holywell community. - Carrying out ad hoc reviews of data practices to ensure staff understand and are acting in accordance with relevant data protection laws. - The individual appointed as DPO will have professional experience and be highly knowledgeable about data protection law, particularly that in relation to schools.
+An existing employee will be appointed to the role of DPO provided that their duties are compatible with the duties of the DPO and do not lead to a conflict of interests. - The DPO will operate independently and will not be dismissed or penalised for performing their duties.
+Sufficient resources and appropriate access will be provided to the DPO to enable them to meet their UK GDPR obligations. - The DPO will report to the highest level of management at Holywell, which is the governing board. - Staff will ensure that they involve the DPO in all data protection matters closely and in a timely manner.

-For 2022-2024 our Data Protection Officer is: Chris Beeden: email: contact@school- dpo.co.uk Tel 07739870986
+For 2025-2026 our Data Protection Officer is: Cathy Piotrowski: email:

+admin@cbict.org.uk: